Answered By: Berkeley College Library Last Updated: Oct 15, 2022 Views: 541

 Does the library have access to a digital copy of The Bluebook?

-Unfortunately the library does NOT have a digital copy of The Bluebook.
+NO. Unfortunately, the library does NOT have a digital copy of The Bluebook.
 There are physical copies at select library locations.
 Any student, faculty, or staff may go to one of these locations and use The Bluebook in the library.

-The Georgetown Law Library has created this guide to introduce students to The Bluebook and basic concepts of legal citation.
+The Georgetown Law Library has created this guide to introduce students to The Bluebook and the basic concepts of legal citation.

 The Citation Machine is a site that will help you create citations using The Bluebook citation format, but you must be very careful that you pick the correct type of source and enter the proper data in the boxes.